 Fitness classes are available on site, and there’s a cafe bar here too.
 Suites at this five storey aparthotel are sleek yet understated, and are far more spacious than the average city hotel room.

-Perfect for those who like to cook for themselves, the apartments at Eden Locke have everything you need for self-catering.
+I think Eden Locke is perfect for those who like to cook for themselves, as the apartments at Eden Locke have everything you need for self-catering.

 Address: 6 Market Street, Edinburgh EH1 1DE